 In the United States alone, close to 200,000 amputations are performed each year, with prosthetics priced from $5,000-$50,000 replacement or alterations can be time consuming and expensive.
 Because prosthetics are such personal items, each one has to be custom-made or fit to the needs of the wearer.
 AM technology is now regularly being used to produce patient specific components of prosthetics that match perfectly with the user's anatomy.
 The ability to produce complex geometries from a range of materials has resulted in AM being adapted at the locations where prosthetics are in contact with a patient.
 AM technology has been used to produce everything from prosthetic leg connections that fit comfortably onto a user through to a complex and highly customised facial prosthetic for a cancer patient.

-AM is also being used in the manufacture of low cost prosthetics.
+AM is also being used in the manufacture of low-cost prosthetics.
 The collaborative nature of the AM industry has meant that a quick internet for 3D printed prosthetics reveals a huge range of peer-reviewed products that can be printed on desktop AM printers at a very low cost.
-These designs can easily be scaled or altered to perfect match the size of the user.
+These designs can easily be scaled or altered to perfectly match the size of the user.
 The e-NABLE Community comprises of a group of individuals from all over the world who are using their 3D printers to create free 3D printed hands and arms for those in need of an upper limb assistive device.
 Concepts like this are now becoming more commonplace as AM continues to move into the mainstream.

 Typically, traditional manufacturing techniques and materials are used to produce the structural section of functional prosthetics.
-AM is often then implemented at the interface section by producing complex contours that fit perfect to the users anatomy improving comfort and fit.
+AM is often then implemented at the interface section by producing complex contours that fit perfect to the users' anatomy improving comfort and fit.
 AM is also implemented on the external outer surface of prosthetics to produce life-like and organic outer shells that hide the mechanical nature of prosthetics.
-This also allows the wearer to fully customise their prosthetics to whatever design or style they prefer.
+This also allows the wearer to fully customize their prosthetics to whatever design or style they prefer.

 |Technology||Best suited for|